wiz0u/WTelegramClient/README.md

 Optional API parameters have a default value of `null` when unset.
 Passing `null` for a required string/array is the same as *empty* (0-length).
 Required API parameters/fields can sometimes be set to 0 or `null` when unused (check API documentation or experiment).

-I've added several useful converters, implicit cast or helper properties to various API object so that they are more easy to manipulate.
+I've added several useful converters, implicit cast or helper properties to various API objects so that they are more easy to manipulate.

 Beyond the TL async methods, the Client class offers a few other methods to simplify the sending/receiving of files, medias or messages.

-This library works best with **.NET 5.0+** and is also available for **.NET Standard 2.0** (.NET Framework 4.6.1+ & .NET Core 2.0+)
+This library works best (faster) with **.NET 5.0+** and is also available for **.NET Standard 2.0** (.NET Framework 4.6.1+ & .NET Core 2.0+)

 # Library uses and limitations
 This library can be used for any Telegram scenarios including:
 - Sequential or parallel automated steps based on API requests/responses
 - Real-time [monitoring](https://github.com/wiz0u/WTelegramClient/blob/master/EXAMPLES.md#updates) of incoming Updates/Messages
 - Download/upload of files/media
-- or even a full-featured interactive client
+- Building a full-featured interactive client

 It has been tested in a Console app, [in a WinForms app](https://github.com/wiz0u/WTelegramClient/blob/master/FAQ.md#gui), [in ASP.NET webservice](https://github.com/wiz0u/WTelegramClient/blob/master/EXAMPLES.md#logging).
 Secret chats (end-to-end encryption, PFS) and connection to CDN DCs have not been tested yet.